Hedge your bets

 difficult redeem at short notice.

 - Extra fees - Investors are likely to pay an

 ASIC has developed disclosure benchmarks for hedge funds so that

 investors are better informed before they invest.
 To find out more

-read ASIC's Reg Guide 240 Hedge funds: Improving disclosure.
+read ASIC's Regulatory Guide 240 Hedge funds: Improving disclosure.